Harassment, Intimidation, Bullying Policy

 - Set up email and chat accounts with your children.
 Make sure that you know their screen names and passwords and that they don't include any personal information in their online profiles.

 - Regularly go over their instant messenger "buddy list" with them.
 Ask who each person is and how your children know him or her.

-- Discuss cyberbullying with your children and ask if they have ever experiences it or seen it happen to someone.
+- Discuss cyberbullying with your children and ask if they have ever experienced it or seen it happen to someone.

 - Tell your children that you won't blame them if they are cyberbullied.
 Emphasize that you won't take away their computer privileges – this is the main reason kids don't tell adults when they are cyberbullied.